Frequently Asked Questions

 Are these tests approved by the Food and Drug Administration (FDA)?

 Yes, the test we utilize has been approved for use by the FDA.
 Please see additional details released by the FDA below:

 The U.S. Food and Drug Administration issued an Emergency Use Authorization (EUA) for a COVID-19 antigen diagnostic test, the BD (Becton Dickinson) Veritor System for Rapid Detection of SARS-CoV-2.
 This is the second antigen test the FDA has authorized for the detection of SARS-CoV-2 antigens.
 An EUA has also been issued for the BD (Becton Dickinson) Veritor System for Rapid Detection of SARS-CoV-2 & Flu A+B and the Mesa Biotech Accula SARS-CoV-2 test for detection of nucleic acid from SARS-CoV-2 in specimens from patients suspected of COVID-19 infection.
 These tests are authorized for use in laboratories certified under the Clinical Laboratory Improvement Amendments of 1988 (CLIA) for high, moderate, or waived complexity testing, meaning it can be used in patient care settings operating under a CLIA Certificate of Waiver, Certificate of Compliance, or Certificate of Accreditation.
-Emergency use of this test is limited to authorized laboratories using the BD Veritor Plus Analyzer or AcculaTM Dock instruments: https://www.cms.gov/Regulations-and-Guidance/Legislation/CLIA.
+Emergency use of the BD Veritor test is limited to authorized laboratories using the BD Veritor Plus Analyzer or AcculaTM Dock instruments: https://www.cms.gov/Regulations-and-Guidance/Legislation/CLIA.